Day Hike R: Elbow of Redwood and Tom Clark Roads to Red Mill Road (South of Ellerbe Creek)

 - Land managers: N.C.
 Wildlife Resources Commission, U.S. Army Corps of Engineers.
 Note: Some or all of this trail is on game lands and hunting is allowed.
 Learn about local hunting seasons here.

 - Volunteer Task Force Leader: Jeff Brewer, firstname.lastname@example.org.

-If you continue on to Section 18, be cautious.
+If you continue on to parking or the next hike, be cautious.
 The connection along Red Mill Road is along a narrow shoulder with a tight bridge passage over Ellerbe Creek.

 Geology Highlights: What’s not exactly rock but not exactly soil?
 It’s completely weathered and softened rock, and it’s called saprolite.
 You can see some saprolite, derived from hard diabase, in an embankment near the railroad tracks along this trail section.